prateekmedia/budgie-clipboard-applet/README.md

-# Vala template applet
+# Budgie Clipboard Manager
-This is an empty applet template.
+This is an clipboard manager applet made to store and manage clipboard content in Budgie desktop.
+Written in Vala.

 # Install
 Run from the repo's folder: